plone/training/docs/voltoaddons/04-block-edit-options.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
-  "keywords": ""
+  "description": "Volto add-ons development training module 4, add-ons block edit" "property=og:description": "Volto add-ons development training module 4" "property=og:title": "Volto add-ons development block edit options" "keywords": "Volto"
 ---

 # Block editing with a form

 We'll add schema-based editing of the block settings.
-In Volto the convention is to use schema generated from a function, so that the resulting object can be freely mutated, as it comes form a closure.
+In Volto the convention is to use the schema generated from a function so that the resulting object can be freely mutated, as it comes from a closure.

 The most basic schema would look something like this:

 ```jsx
 export const TableSchema = ({formData, intl}) => ({